Modules in Python

 Module structure

-- Constants — global constants
+- Constants — global values that don't change at runtime.

-- Classes — class definitions
+- Classes — class definitions.

-- Functions — function definitions
+- Functions — function definitions.

-- Execution code — code that should be executed when the module is run as a standalone program
+- Execution code — an if __name__ == "__main__": block to run the module as a standalone program (covered below).

 Packages